NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/layouts/inv_layout_spatial.md

 - **Gameplay Attribute**: A runtime attribute defines the total number of slots.
 The layout uses `Width` and derives `Height` dynamically.

 This enables both static containers (e.g. a small chest) and dynamic ones (e.g. a player’s bag scaling with level or strength).

+## Fit Algorithm

+The spatial layout's fit algorithm decides whether an item can be placed at a candidate position given its size, rotation, and occupancy mask, while respecting container bounds and existing items.
+It's called by CanAcceptItemAtPosition and by search routines that try alternative slots when the first choice fails.

+### PerCell
+This algorithm iterates each occupied cell of the item's mask, including rotation support, and tests that cell against the container grid.

+Best for small–medium items or containers where shapes vary a lot (Tetris-like pieces, irregular masks).
+It’s simple, exact, and easy to reason about.
+Great default when you value clarity over raw throughput.

+### BitSetRows
+Treats each container row as a bitset and checks the item's occupied cells with fast bitwise operations (shift-and-AND) per row.

+Ideal for large grids or heavy search (auto-fit, mass packing).
+Row-level bit operations drastically reduce inner-loop work, making it much faster when scanning many positions or handling wide items.

+### Custom
+Lets you plug in your own fit logic for special layouts or heuristics.
+Extend the layout and override the virtual `TestWithCustomAlgorithm` hook to implement your algorithm.

+> This is a C++-only extension point for performance reasons; it's called in tight loops, so keep allocations to a
+> minimum and prefer cache-friendly data structures.